-Higher Education ยท Annex III
+Higher Education · Annex III · Updated 8 May 2026

 EU AI Act for New York Higher Education Institutions

-until EU AI Act high-risk obligations take effect
+until the next EU AI Act obligation takes effect

 How the EU AI Act affects New York universities with European partnerships, exchange programs, and cross-border research collaborations.